artetxem/vecmap/README.md

 This is an open source implementation of our framework to learn bilingual word embedding mappings, described in the following papers:
 - Mikel Artetxe, Gorka Labaka, and Eneko Agirre.
 2016. **[Learning principled bilingual mappings of word embeddings while preserving monolingual invariance](https://aclweb.org/anthology/D16-1250)**.
 In *Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing*, pages 2289-2294.
 - Mikel Artetxe, Gorka Labaka, and Eneko Agirre.
-2017. **Learning bilingual word embeddings with (almost) no bilingual data**.
-In *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*.
+2017. **[Learning bilingual word embeddings with (almost) no bilingual data](http://aclweb.org/anthology/P17-1042)**.
+In *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pages 451-462.

 The first paper describes the general framework, whereas the second introduces a self-learning extension that enables training under very weak bilingual supervision (as little as a 25 word dictionary or an automatically generated list of numerals) with comparable results.